DMAIC is a structured, customer-focused, data-driven approach to problem-solving. The acronym stands for:

 - Integrate and share the lessons learned

-If you have improvement technology in place, you can set up your measurement activities over time so that you will be sure that key performance indicators continue to show the expected results.
-The total impact of the change in terms of efficiency, cost reduction, quality improvement, or customer satisfaction can be quantified and shared.
+If you have improvement technology in place, you can set up your measurement activities to ensure that key performance indicators continue to show the expected results.

 DMAIC takes discipline, but once your team gets comfortable with the approach, it will become second nature, enabling them to create more positive change quickly and efficiently.